-Jazz Jennings Responds to Derick Dillard, Jill Duggar’s Husband, Being Fired From TLC
+Jazz Jennings Responds To Derick Dillard, Jill Duggar’s Husband, Being Fired From TLC

 Derick Dillard was rumored to have been fired from SOS Ministries in Central America for some of his outspoken views on Twitter, in addition to a host of other issues the organization allegedly had with both him and his wife, Jill Duggar Dillard.

 The TLC star has not yet commented on his firing from the network, but continues to speak out about “Jazz’s lifestyle.”
 He is currently raising $10,000 from fans in order to attend a missionary school in Arkansas.
-His attempt raise money was not met well by his followers.
+His attempt to raise money was not met well by his followers.

 [Featured Image by Jill Dillard/Instagram and Lars Nikki/Getty Images]